 Lady Bird Lake is the LCRA reservoir on the Colorado River through downtown Austin.
 Characterized by an urban lake with a no-motorized-boat policy and active paddling and rowing community, this water body requires purpose-built structures that account for its specific operating conditions.

 Shore Protect Team delivers Shoreline Stabilization Services in Lady Bird Lake, TX.
-We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling.
-Permit coordination is part of every project.
+We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling. full project coordination is included with every scope.

 Contact Shore Protect Team for a free site consultation - send your location and site photos and we will assess your shoreline and outline the right approach for your property.